Proximity fuze: Development in the US

-A particularly successful application was the 90 mm shell with VT fuze with the SCR-584 automatic tracking radar and the M-9 electronic fire control computer.
+A particularly successful application was the 90 mm shell with VT fuze with the SCR-584 automatic tracking radar and the M9 Gun Director fire control computer.
 The combination of these three inventions was successful in shooting down many V-1 flying bombs aimed at London and Antwerp, otherwise difficult targets for anti-aircraft guns due to their small size and high speed.

 VT (Variable Time)

 The Allied fuze used constructive and destructive interference to detect its target.
-The design had four or five tubes.
+The design had four or five electron tubes.
 One tube was an oscillator connected to an antenna; it functioned as both a transmitter and an autodyne detector (receiver).
 When the target was far away, little of the oscillator's transmitted energy would be reflected to the fuze.
 When a target was nearby, it would reflect a significant portion of the oscillator's signal.
 The amplitude of the reflected signal corresponded to the closeness of the target.
 This reflected signal would affect the oscillator's plate current, thereby enabling detection.

 However, the phase relationship between the oscillator's transmitted signal and the signal reflected from the target varied depended on the round trip distance between the fuze and the target.
 When the reflected signal was in phase, the oscillator amplitude would increase and the oscillator's plate current would also increase.
-But when the reflected signal was out of phase then the combined radio signal amplitude would decrease, which would decrease the plate current.
+However when the reflected signal was out of phase then the combined radio signal amplitude would decrease, which would decrease the plate current.
 So the changing phase relationship between the oscillator signal and the reflected signal complicated the measurement of the amplitude of that small reflected signal.